mynewsdesk/devops-github-actions-runner/README.md

 - The service configuration is found under `/etc/systemd/system/`
 - The script used for running the service is at `/home/runner/actions-runner/runsvc.sh`

+## Updating the runner

+The actual github runner is updated automatically.
+From https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners:

+> Receive automatic updates for the self-hosted runner application only, though you may disable automatic updates of the runner.
+For more information about controlling runner software updates on self-hosted runners, see "Autoscaling with self-hosted runners."
+You are responsible for updating the operating system and all other software.

+To update the OS and other components run `bin/update`.

+You can also run `bin/execute-command "<command>"` to conveniently run any command on all GitHub runners.

+Inspect the scripts in the `bin/` directory for more information.

 ## Credentials / Secrets

 In our previous CI setup using Buildkite we pre-baked all necessary credentials into the EC2 image.
 This had a major benefit in that a lot of integrations required 0 config and everything "just worked" out of the box.
 The downside is that it required quite a bit of manual work to update the image, making credential rotation more painful.